Adaptive Plane Reformatting for 4D Flow MRI using Deep Reinforcement Learning: Results

 \subsection{Training and Evaluation Times}

-Training the algorithm for one plane took 24 hours on average using 10 CPU cores and 1 GPU.
-Depending on available resources, more CPU cores or GPUs could accelerate the training process without compromising performance.
-Pre-processing the volumes of one scan took 3--5 seconds on average, and evaluation 3--4 seconds per plane.
+On average, training A3C-VanillaPR, DQN-VanillaPR, and A3C-AdaPR for a single plane required 12, 15, and 24 hours, respectively.
+Depending on the available resources, additional CPU cores or GPUs could accelerate training without compromising performance.
+Pre-processing of all volumes for a single scan required between 3 and 5 seconds, and evaluation required between 3 and 4 seconds per plane.